Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Size of Extreme Spot Rate Movements at 4pm

 \subsection{Results}

 We discuss the results by means of example, considering the currency pair USDJPY.
-Figure \ref{fig_4} (b) shows the obtained histogram for $\Delta R(\tilde{t})$, with its time range focussed onto the afternoon hours around 4pm.
+Figure \ref{fig_4} (b) shows the obtained histogram for $\Delta R(\tilde{t})$, with its time range focussing onto the afternoon hours around 4pm.
+The analysis of the other 11 currency pairs yields similar results which are presented in the Supplemenatary Information (see Section \ref{app_hist_ext_ret_at_4pm}).

-Comparison of the histogram counts between each minute illustrates the likelihood of extreme movements that occur at each specific minute $t$ when it is regarded as the fixing time $T_F$.
+Comparison of the histogram counts between each minute illustrates the likelihood of extreme movements that occur at each specific minute $\tilde{t}$ when it is regarded as the fixing time $T_F$.
 As expected from the results in Section \ref{sec_extr}, a sharp spike in the number of extreme events appears when the interval centre $T_F$ is at 16:00.
-Here, the probability for the occurrence of the largest spot movement to happen at $T_F$ is increased to approximately $18\,\%$, while the base level for all other times is approximately at $9\,\%$.
+Here, the probability $P(\tilde{t})$ for the occurrence of the largest spot movement to happen at $\tilde{t} = T_F$ is increased to approximately $P(\tilde{t} = \text{16:00}) \approx15\,\%$, while the base level for all other times is approximately at $P(\tilde{t} \neq \text{16:00}) \approx 9.5\,\%$.
 For all other minutes, no pronounced structure stands out, so the likelihood of extrema can be assumed to be distributed randomly between these times.
+The probabiliy for the occurrence of extreme interval returns $\Delta R(\tilde{t})$ is given by

+with $N^j(\tilde{t})$ denoting the total number of maxima and minima ($j \in \left\{\text{max},\text{min} \right\}$) in $\Delta R(\tilde{t})$ observed at time $\tilde{t} = T_F$, i.e. at the interval centre. $N_d$ is the total number of days in the sample.
+As Figure \ref{fig_4} (b) shows for the USDJPY example, these numbers are $N(\tilde{t}=\text{16:00}) \approx 115$, $N(\tilde{t}\neq \text{16:00}) \approx 73$, and $N_d = 768$, where $N(\tilde{t}\neq \text{16:00})$ is the mean number of extrema over all times $\tilde{t} \neq \text{16:00}$.
+Table \ref{tab_ExteremaNumber} lists these numbers for all of our 12 currency pairs alongside with the number of days in the sample and the resulting probabilities for extrema at the WM/R 4pm fix and other times in the day.
+Note that all listed values for $N(\tilde{t})$ represent the mean of the observed number of interval extrema for the last, highest and lowest price.
+The error on the number results from the standard deviation of these individual numbers around the quoted mean.
+The data for the individual price streams is listed in Section \ref{app_hist_ext_ret_at_4pm} of the Supplementary Information.

 While this observation ties in with our previous findings, the present result is nevertheless different to the probability distributions presented in Figure \ref{fig_3}.
 Earlier, for a fixed $\Delta t$, the sizes of the spot movements were compared across all hours in a day, i.e., the period returns had to be a daily global extremum.
 Moreover, earlier, the extreme movements could happen anywhere within an interval, whereby the interval position was always set either prior or post $T_F$.
-Probability spikes therefore showed which time ranges contain the most dominant daily spot movements.
+Probability spikes therefore showed which time ranges contained the most dominant daily spot movements.